 Introduction

-In an era where sustainability and responsible consumption are taking centre stage, the European Union is forging a new path with the introduction of the Digital Passport (DPP).
+In an era where sustainability and responsible consumption are taking centre stage, the European Union is forging a new path with the introduction of the Digital Product Passport (DPP).

-This groundbreaking initiative aims to revolutionize the way products are designed, manufactured, and consumed by creating a comprehensive digital of a product’s lifecycle.
+This groundbreaking initiative aims to revolutionize the way are designed, manufactured, and consumed by creating a comprehensive digital of a product’s lifecycle.
 While the DPP’s direct focus might not be on , its ripple effects, coupled with a wave of new legislation, are set to influence the sector’s practices.

 Timeline and Implementation of the DPP

-The foundation for this initiative lies in the Regulation establishing a framework for the setting of eco-design for products (EU) 2024/1781, which was published in the EU Official Journal on June 28, 2024.
+The foundation for this initiative lies in the Regulation establishing a framework for the setting of eco-design for sustainable products (EU) 2024/1781, which was published in the EU Official Journal on June 28, 2024.

 • The DPP legislation came into force on July 18, 2024.